About the San Antonio River Basin Report Card

 There are other non-native invasive species to consider as well.
 Zebra mussels, for example, can multiply rapidly, and infested streams and lakes have reported colonies of zebra mussels taking over habitats and nutrients from native fish and mussel colonies.
-They can also interfere with recreation and wreak financial havoc on infrastructure.
+This past year, zebra mussels were identified in Medina Lake, which is within the San Antonio River Basin.
+Zebra mussels can interfere with recreation and wreak financial havoc on infrastructure, so there is a large concern now that this invasive species is in the basin.
 Learn how you can slow the spread of zebra mussels here.

 You can minimize the impact of non-native invasive bird species by not feeding the wildlife and you can help stop the spread of non-native invasive plant species by only planting native species around your home.
 Community members who recreate along River Authority parks and trails can also help to stop the spread of non-native species by reporting any new sightings of non-native invasive species to the River Authority’s Environmental Investigations Team.
 To learn more about how to stop the spread of non-native invasive species, please visit texasinvasives.org.